ProbablyPinata/HorizonTheme/README.md

 # HorizonTheme
 Dark theme for [BetterDiscord](https://betterdiscord.app/) based on the [Horizon theme for Visual Studio Code.](https://horizontheme.netlify.app/)

-If you would like to give me feedback don't hesitate to contact me on discord @ ~/pinata/.cache#7584

 ![Preview 1](https://i.imgur.com/ZXB40Tv.png "Preview 1")

 # Installation